 Industrial Plastic Recycling Drying Systems

-Professional dewatering and drying solutions for washed plastic films and rigid flakes—designed to stabilize extrusion, improve pellet quality, and reduce operating costs.
+Professional dewatering and drying solutions for washed plastic films and rigid flakes.
+The goal is stable extrusion, better pellet quality, and lower operating cost.

 Drying is the final quality gate before pelletizing

-Most recycling lines remove bulk water mechanically (squeezer or centrifugal dryer) before final hot-air drying.
-Proper moisture control ensures stable extrusion and higher pellet value.
-If you are planning downstream extrusion, see Plastic Pelletizers.
+Most lines remove bulk water mechanically (squeezer or centrifugal dryer) before final hot-air drying.
+Proper moisture control supports stable extrusion and higher pellet value.
+If you plan downstream extrusion, see Plastic Pelletizers.

 Technology for Peak Performance